3G technology made high-speed mobile internet access possible for the first time.

-Consumers will see benefits beyond speed and reliability.
+In time, 4G users will get a host of benefits beyond speed, however.
 Right now, the UK's 4G market is at an early stage of development.
-However, as more players enter the market and there is greater competition, more and more will be offered to the consumer as a reward or enticement.
+As it matures, more and more will be offered to the consumer as a reward or enticement.
 Here's how we expect the 4G market to change in the months and years to come.

 4G suppliers will see a huge spike in use, and they will have to follow this with lower prices and more offers for the consumer.
-Three's announcement that it plans to offer 4G for the same price as 3G is evidence that this is already happening.
+Three's pledge to offer 4G for the same price as 3G is evidence that this is already happening.

 Cost of services

 A video call currently costs up to four times the price of a regular call.
 MMS messages also cost large amounts to send.
 This cannot continue under 4G, especially with alternatives like Skype.
 Prepare to pay less!